Cell adhesion: Adherens junctions

 Adherens junctions mainly function to maintain shape of tissues and hold cells together.
 In adherens junctions, classical cadherins between neighbouring cells interact through their extracellular domains.
 Classical cadherins share a conserved calcium-sensitive region in their extracellular domains.
 When this region comes into contact with Ca^{2+} ions, extracellular domains of cadherins change from the inactive flexible conformation to a more rigid conformation to undergo homophilic binding.
 Intracellular domains of classical cadherins are also highly conserved as they bind to proteins called catenins forming catenin-cadherin complexes, which links classical cadherins to actin filaments.
 This association with actin filaments is essential for adherens junctions to stabilises cell–cell adhesion.
 Interactions with actin filaments can also promote clustering of cadherins, involved in assembly of adherens junctions, as cadherin clusters promotes actin filaments polymerisation which in turn assembles adherens junctions by binding to cadherin–catenin complexes forming at the junction.

 Desmosomes

 Desmosomes are structurally similar to adherens junctions but composed of different components.
 Instead of classical cadherins, non-classical cadherins such as desmogleins and desmocollins act as adhesion molecules and they are linked to intermediate filaments instead of actin filaments.
 No catenin is present in desmosomes, as intracellular domains of desmosomal cadherins interact with desmosomal plaque proteins, which form the thick cytoplasmic plaques in desmosomes and link cadherins to intermediate filaments.
 Desmosomes provides strength and resistance to mechanical stress by unloading forces onto the flexible but resilient intermediate filaments, something that cannot occur with the rigid actin filaments.
-This makes desmosomes important in tissues that encounter high levels of mechanical stress, such as heart muscle and epithelia, and explains why it appears frequently in these types of tissues.
+This makes desmosomes important in tissues that encounter high levels of mechanical stress, such as heart muscle and epithelial tissue, and explains why it appears frequently in these types of tissues.